cea-hpc/modules/doc/source/module.rst

 .. envvar:: MODULEPATH

  The path that the :command:`module` command searches when looking for *modulefiles*.
-Typically, it is set to the master *modulefiles* directory,
+Typically, it is set to the main *modulefiles* directory,
  |file modulefilesdir|, by the initialization script. :envvar:`MODULEPATH`
- can be set using :subcmd:`module use<use>` or by the module initialization script to search group or personal *modulefile* directories before or after the master *modulefile* directory.
+ can be set using :subcmd:`module use<use>` or by the module initialization script to search group or personal *modulefile* directories before or after the main *modulefile* directory.

  Path elements registered in the :envvar:`MODULEPATH` environment variable may contain reference to environment variables which are converted to their